ibnbob/abide/README.md

   algorithm is used for functional composition only.
 - The reference to a BDD node is now a 32-bit integer rather than a pointer which is 64-bits on current architectures.
+- Only external reference counts are maintained.
+Garbage collection is done using a mark and sweep technique.
+A side effect of this is that garbage collection no longer occurs while processing a BDD operation.
+  If an operation fails, garbage collection is attempted and the operation is retried.
+Nodes may also be collected after operations.
 - Several utility functions have been added that provide useful functionality.
 These are written using the external C++ interface and may be used as examples of coding with abide.